 Tour Guide Requirements

-Mexico City tour guides are usually fluent in both Spanish and English, and you should be able to not just converse but charm.
+Mexico City tour guides are usually fluent in both Spanish and English, and you should be able to not just converse but also charm.

 If you have a background in history or anthropology, you’ll be able to turn tours into time travel, and you may be able to charge higher rates right away.